 Saving a few bucks here and there will all add up in the end.
-Always make sure you do some research before you go out and buy something.
-If you don’t know exactly what you want and need, you may end up paying too much for something or, even worse, buying something you won’t end up using.
+Do research before going out and buying something.
+If you don’t know exactly what you want and need, you may end up paying too much for something or, even worse, buying something you won’t end up using – this happens a lot!

 Buy secondhand items